South Africa Travel Guide

 Once you are in South Africa and want to travel around, ground transportation is also possible by train or busses.
 However the distance between cities is very large, taking up to 12 hours from one major city to another.
 (Johannesburg to Durban for example).
 Trains are slow and busses are generally not safe.
 Unless you have plenty of time, and travel very light, these forms or transport are not really recommended.

 When visiting, it's usual to rely upon tours and travel companies to take you around popular sights and other highlights in order to travel.
 Travelling with a local tour guide is safer plus ensures you will get the best out of your trip.
-Tours are available to book online with a minimum of two people, but if you are travelling alone its also possible to book direct with the Hotels or Tour companies if you give them a call in advance the days you want to travel and can join other people.
+Tours are available to book online with a minimum of two people, but if you are travelling alone its also possible to book direct with the Hotels or Tour companies and give them a call in advance, with the days you want to travel, so they can join you, with other people.

 Local transportation options are very varied depending on each city, in general terms, for visitors it's not advised to take local transport.
 Except in Cape Town where safety levels are slightly better or Johannesburg, with it's Gautrain transport system.
 For more info on the local transport in each city please visit the city guides below.